bhagyaraj-varadaraju/Norman-PD-Data-Pipeline/COLLABORATORS.md

-Christan Grant | christan@ufl.edu | Helped me understand the requirements of the project \
+Christan Grant | christan@ufl.edu | Helped me understand the requirements of the project. \
+https://geographiclib.sourceforge.io/ | https://geographiclib.sourceforge.io/html/python/code.html#geographiclib.geodesic.Geodesic.Inverse | Helped in finding the azimuthal angle between two points on the earth's surface.
+It can be used to find the direction of the incident location from the centre of the city. \